-The New York City Housing Practice Area brings together housing practitioners who regularly and exclusively represent tenants in civil litigation in New York City.
-The housing practice area helps these tenant advocates do their job more effectively by providing a site for sharing information and legal resources.
+The New York City Housing Practice Area brought together housing practitioners who regularly and exclusively represent tenants in civil litigation in New York City.
+The housing practice area helped these tenant advocates do their job more effectively by providing a site for sharing information and legal resources.

 This site was created with assistance from attorneys at the neighborhood-based offices of Legal Services NYC.
-It is currently supported by Pro Bono Net's New York Program.
+It was supported by Pro Bono Net's New York Program.

 About Pro Bono Net's New York State Program